 Avatar was nominated for Best Picture and James Cameron for Best Director at that year’s Academy Awards, receiving wins for Best Cinematography, Best Music and Best Visual Effects.

-James Cameron has announced three Avatar sequels for the late 2010s.
+James Cameron has announced three Avatar sequels for the late 2010s/early 2020s.
 Avatar was parodied in The Starving Games (2013).

 (Winner for Best Film in this site’s Top 10 Films of 2009 list.
 Winner for Best Director (James Cameron) and Best Special Effects, Nominee for Best Original Screenplay, Best Supporting Actress (Sigourney Weaver) and Best Production Design at this site’s Best of 2009 Awards).